afrieirham/hashnode-blog/ckrbson7j0zrsz6s19qqz0zr0.md

-## Programming League Competition – First Experience
+## Competitive Programming – My First Experience

 For the last two Wednesday, I have participated in Programming League Competition hosted by [Persatuan Komputer Universiti Malaya (PEKOM)](https://www.instagram.com/pekomum/) .
 It was my first experience ever to compete in an online programming competition.